Robohuskie2574/Robohuskie2574.github.io/_pages/JoinTeam.md

 ## Robo Benefits
 * We have snacks™.
-* Flexible Schedule.
-You can come for the entire meeting every meeting, or a few times a month.
+* We have a flexible schedule, meaning you can come for the entire meeting every meeting, or only a few times a month.
-* No Experience needed
+* No experience needed.
-* Lettering Hours
+* You can earn lettering hours.
-* Fun Competitions (Also an excuse to skip school)
+* We have fun competitions (Also an excuse to skip school).
-* Small Team
+* We are a small team.
-* We DON'T Just need programmers.
+* A lot of skills are useful.
 We need people to design and build the robot, find sponsors, take and post photos, find new team members, and more.

 ## Things we do
 * Design the robot